 After The War

 As U.S. soldiers returned home, many brought a deep respect for Harley-Davidson motorcycles back with them.
-Motorcycles became a popular ride for weekend adventures and day-to-day transportation in America.
+Motorcycles became a popular ride for weekend adventures and daily commuting in America.
 Many of these servicemen turned to the very motorcycle brand they had learned to trust.
 Across the fields of France and the through the dusty heat of the desert.

-The new, citizen edition Harleys were dependable, powerful, and could be customized with Harley-Davidson upgrades that significantly boosted performance and aesthetic appeal.
-Over the years, Harley-Davidson soon grew their brand and became an iconic choice for free-spirited travellers.
+The new, citizen edition Harleys were dependable, powerful, and could be customized with Harley-Davidson upgrades.
+They could boost performance and aesthetic appeal.
+Following this, Harley-Davidson soon grew their brand to become an iconic choice for free-spirited travellers that we know and love today!
 Defined by how far a tank of gas would take them.
 The rest, as they say, is history.